PhysicalBit7/notes/index.md

 has_toc: false
 ---

-# Japanese Notes 📚
+# Notes 📚

-A collection of notes and references for self-studying Japanese.
+A collection of notes from my daily studies.

 ## Topics

-- Lesson 1
-- Lesson 2

 ## References